ablaom/Koala.jl/README.md

 a common format (a `DataFrame` object) with all algorithm-specific transformations occurring under the hood.
 This allows for the quick and efficient comparison of several learning models.
-To mitigate against data leakage data transformations are "fit" on training data only.
-However, there is a provision for dealing automatically in testing or (cross) validation with classes of categorical variables not seen during in the fit.
+To mitigate against data leakage, data transformations are "fit" on training data only.
+However, there is a provision for dealing automatically in testing or (cross) validation with classes of categorical variables not seen during in the fit, a common annoyance.

 For an introductory tour, clone the repositories into directories that your Julia installation can find and run [docs/tour.jl](docs/tour.jl) in your